Self-organization: Computer science

 Phenomena from mathematics and computer science such as cellular automata, random graphs, and some instances of evolutionary computation and artificial life exhibit features of self-organization.
 In swarm robotics, self-organization is used to produce emergent behavior.
 In particular the theory of random graphs has been used as a justification for self-organization as a general principle of complex systems.
 In the field of multi-agent systems, understanding how to engineer systems that are capable of presenting self-organized behavior is an active research area.
 Optimization algorithms can be considered self-organizing because they aim to find the optimal solution to a problem.
 If the solution is considered as a state of the iterative system, the optimal solution is the selected, converged structure of the system.
 Self-organizing networks include small-world networks self-stabilization and scale-free networks.
 These emerge from bottom-up interactions, unlike top-down hierarchical networks within organizations, which are not self-organizing.
-Cloud computing systems have been argued to be inherently self-organising, but while they have some autonomy, they are not self-managing as they do not have the goal of reducing their own complexity.
+Cloud computing systems have been argued to be inherently self-organizing, but while they have some autonomy, they are not self-managing as they do not have the goal of reducing their own complexity.